 Use some tinsel garland to make a scarf.
 Tie it around the neck and hot glue the bottom ends to the bottom wreath to hold it in place.

 I used my hot glue gun and glued the hat onto the top, broke the branches apart, and glued them in different spots of the wreath.

 Add some battery-operated LED lights.
 I bought a package of snowflake LED battery-operated lights from Dollar Tree and hot glued them into place on the back of the bottom wreath.
 If I had bought a longer set I would have glued them to the top wreath as well.

 I opted to add a bow onto the front of the snowman to better hid the battery back glued to the back of the neck.
 Hang your wreath up.

 Turn your lights on and enjoy.

-Now for the Super Easy Snowman Wreath
+Super Easy Snowman Wreath

 Since the wreath was green, I wrapped it in gauze in case it poked through the tinsel.
 I found I wouldn’t have necessarily needed this step as the tinsel did sufficient coverage.
 I secured the gauze with some hot glue but you could use any glue you want.

 Next wrap the tinsel around the wreath and secure it with glue.